 All in all, Cuttyhunk is a special place.
 Everyone on the island is kind, respectful, and friendly.
 The days are long, the nights are cool, and the stargazing is mesmerizing.
 Life tends to slow down on the island; it feels like you’ve been transported back in time.
 It’s hard to articulate the magic that is Cuttyhunk in words… you’ll have to experience it firsthand for yourself.

-Until next time, Cuttyhunk.
+Until next year, Cuttyhunk.